Brian Gionta's Last Hurrah at the 2018 Olympics

 Though it has been 12 years since his last appearance, this isn’t Gionta’s first time competing in the Olympics.
 In 2006, he played for Team USA in Torino, Italy where the team failed to medal, finishing eighth overall.

-After announcing his retirement from the NHL last summer, Gionta didn’t stay off the ice for long.
+After deciding not to sign with an NHL team last summer, Gionta didn’t stay off the ice for long.
 Though he could not reach a deal with the Sabres to come back for one more season, he had unfinished business to attend to on the international stage.

 “It’s unique not being part of a team but still trying to prepare for the Olympics,” said Gionta.
 “It’s also fun.
 I’m getting to experience a lot of new things this year.
 And I get to be around for things (with my family) that I normally wouldn’t.
 I still have that competitive fire going.”